MicrosoftLearning/mslearn-ai-sims/Instructions/Labs/06-explore-resume.md

----
-lab:
-    title: 'Explore an Resume App'
-    description: 'Explore an application that demonstrates how AI can be used to create a resume app.'
----

 # Explore an AI resume matching scenario

 In this exercise you will use an application that simulates an AI-powered job board with resume matching capabilities.
 The application analyzes how well a candidate's resume matches job requirements and generates personalized cover letters.